Learn Through Apprenticeships

 Brian: Yeah, some kids choose to go to school in a big classroom, on a campus, 45 minutes from their closest recording studio.
 Well, we think is that’s kind of silly.
-Why not get in the door now, work under a working audio engineer or music producer, make connections while you learn as an apprentice?
+Why not get in the door now, work under a working audio engineer or music producer, make connections while you learn as an extern?

 Jimi: Our audio engineers are all over the place, Herb.
 We’ve spent the last 30 years basically working on collecting mentors all over the country, Canada, and now we’re going international as well.
 And basically it’s where you live.
 If you live in Fort Wayne, Indiana, we put you with a mentor in a recording studio in Fort Wayne, Indiana.
 If you’re in LA, of course LA.
 Toronto.
 So it’s literally in your hometown.

 Brian: And what’s nice about this is, we can match you with your favorite genre.
 So if you’re a hip-hop guy, we’ll find you a hip-hop beat maker producer in the city you live in.
 If you’re electronic music, we can do that.
 If you’re a rock and roll guy, if you’re a country music girl or guy, whatever you’re looking to do, we’ll place you with that mentor in that city that you live in.